 I will have what she is having...

 I thought I was lagging behind with my online business.
-I would see all the successful online peeps singing the praises of outsourcing just about everything in their business.
-While they were sipping cocktails and having Mani/Pedi’s I was cyber watching with envy.
-Website maintenance, community management, social media scheduling, sales page building, facebook advertising…. the list went on…
+I would see all the successful online entrepreneurs singing the praises of outsourcing just about everything in their business.
+I would often wonder what they did all day because they seemed to have outsourced pretty much everything.

 Slap me sideways and call me Steve